amirylm/p2pmq/resources/docs/README.md

 ## Overview

-By introducing a decentralized messaging engine (DME) that enables to securely exchange verifiable messages cross networks, we enable the formation of a global, collaborative network that is consist of multiple overlay networks.
+By introducing a decentralized messaging engine (DME) that facilitates the secure exchange of verifiable messages across networks, we enable the formation of a global, collaborative network that consists of multiple overlay networks.

-The protocol leverages libp2p and gossipsub v1.1 for robust networking and message propagation while ensuring the integrity and authenticity of transmitted data through an outsourced cryptographic and sequence validation.
+The resulting protocol leverages libp2p and gossipsub v1.1 in order to provide robust networking and message propagation while ensuring the integrity and authenticity of transmitted data by outsourcing the process of cryptographic and sequence validation.

-The following diagrams visualize the topology of a global network, where the dashed lines represent overlay networks, and the solid lines represent the underlying/standalone networks:
+The following diagram visualizes the topology of a such a global network, where the dashed lines represent overlay networks and the solid lines represent the underlying/standalone networks:

 ![overlays-topology.png](./overlays-topology.png)

 ### Goals

-- Enable secure communication layer cross networks
+- Enable secure communication layer across networks
-- Enable validation and authentication exchanged messages via outsourced verification
+- Enable exchange of messages while facilitating validation and authentication via an outsourced verification mechanism
-- Utilize libp2p and gossipsub for efficient networking and message propagation
+- Provie efficient and reliable network communication and message propagation by utilizing proven protocols such as gossipsub
-- Provide a flexible/extensible API for various use cases, while maintaining a simple and robust protocol that can manage scale and high throughput
+- Provide a flexible & extensible API that serves an array of use cases, while maintaining a simple and robust protocol that can withstand scaling and high throughput

 ### Background: Libp2p